JackZhouSz/learn2refocus/README.md

 ## 🚀 Getting Started

-This guide explains how to train and evaluate our **video diffusion model** for refocusing from a single motion-blurred image.
+This guide explains how to train and evaluate our **video diffusion model** for refocusing.

 ---